-The following table sets forth the amount of the County's general obligation bonded debt issued and outstanding as of June 30, 2013, exclusive of certain water and sewer bonds (see "Water and Sewer Bonds" herein).
-Outstanding bonds do not include those maturities of the Public Improvement Bonds of 2005 and Public Improvement Bonds of 2006 for the payment of which non-callable direct obligations of the United States have been placed in escrow.
+The following table sets forth the amount of the County's general obligation bonded debt issued and outstanding as of June 30, 2017, exclusive of certain water and sewer bonds (see "Water and Sewer Bonds" herein).
+Outstanding bonds as of such date do not include those maturities of the Public Improvement Bonds of 2007, Public Improvement Bonds of 2008 and Public Improvement Bonds of 2009 for the payment of which non-callable direct obligations of the United States were or have been placed in escrow.
 Outstanding amounts have not been adjusted for discounts or premiums.

-Statement of General Obligation Bonded Debt Issued and Outstanding As of June 30, 2013
+Statement of General Obligation Bonded Debt Issued and Outstanding As of June 30, 2017